Roman naming conventions: Overview

 The distinguishing feature of Roman nomenclature was the use of both personal names and regular surnames.
-Throughout Europe and the Mediterranean, other ancient civilizations distinguished individuals through the use of single personal names, usually dithematic in nature.
-Consisting of two distinct elements, or "themes", these names allowed for hundreds or even thousands of possible combinations.
+Throughout Europe and the Mediterranean, other ancient civilizations distinguished individuals using single personal names.
+These names usually combined two elements or themes which allowed for hundreds or even thousands of possible combinations—a dithematic naming system.
 But a markedly different system of nomenclature arose in Italy, where the personal name was joined by a hereditary surname.
 Over time, this binomial system expanded to include additional names and designations.

 The most important of these names was the nomen gentilicium, or simply nomen, a hereditary surname that identified a person as a member of a distinct gens.
 This was preceded by the praenomen, or "forename", a personal name that served to distinguish between the different members of a family.
-For example, a Roman named Publius Lemonius might have sons named Publius, Lucius, and Gaius Lemonius.
+For example, a Roman named Publius Lemonius might have sons named Publius Lemonius, Lucius Lemonius, and Gaius Lemonius.
 Here, Lemonius is the nomen, identifying each person in the family as a member of the gens Lemonia; Publius, Lucius, and Gaius are praenomina used to distinguish between them.

 The origin of this binomial system is lost in prehistory, but it appears to have been established in Latium and Etruria by at least 650 BC.
 In written form, the nomen was usually followed by a filiation, indicating the personal name of an individual's father, and sometimes the name of the mother or other antecedents.
 Toward the end of the Roman Republic, this was followed by the name of a citizen's voting tribe.
 Lastly, these elements could be followed by additional surnames, or cognomina, which could be either personal or hereditary, or a combination of both.

 The Roman grammarians came to regard the combination of praenomen, nomen, and cognomen as a defining characteristic of Roman citizenship, known as the tria nomina.
 However, although all three elements of the Roman name existed throughout most of Roman history, the concept of the tria nomina can be misleading, because not all of these names were required or used throughout the whole of Roman history.
 During the period of the Roman Republic, the praenomen and nomen represented the essential elements of the name; the cognomen first appeared among the Roman aristocracy at the inception of the Republic, but was not widely used among the plebeians, who made up the majority of the Roman people, until the second century BC.
 Even then, not all Roman citizens bore cognomina, and until the end of the Republic the cognomen was regarded as somewhat less than an official name.
 By contrast, in imperial times the cognomen became the principal distinguishing element of the Roman name, and although praenomina never completely vanished, the essential elements of the Roman name from the second century onward were the nomen and cognomen.